 One requirement for Business Track entry is that travelers submit a “Schedule of Activities in Japan”.
 Other requirements include a certificate of a negative PCR test result, as well as health monitoring for two weeks prior to departure.
 For a full list of requirements, see the Ministry of Foreign Affairs website.

-Note: As of October 15, 2020, the Business Track framework for entry into Japan is only available for travelers between Japan and Singapore, and Japan and South Korea.
-Note that entry requirements and procedures may differ between Singapore and South Korea.
+Note: As of December 22, 2020, the Business Track framework for entry into Japan is only available for travelers between Japan and Singapore, Japan and South Korea, Japan and Vietnam, and Japan and China (from November 30).
+Note that entry requirements and procedures may differ between Singapore, South Korea, China and Vietnam.
 The information presented here is intended as a rough guide only.

 This entry track is primarily intended to be used by new mid- to long-term residents.
 You’ll need a Certificate of Eligibility to apply for it.